 Between 36% and 56% of small businesses are involved in some form of litigation every year.

-Because they detail the services you provided, another benefit of invoices is to help protect you during a lawsuit.
+Because invoices detail the services you provided, they help protect you during a lawsuit.
 An invoice coupled with a contract provides physical proof the client agreed to pay you for the services provided.

 According to BestSmallBusinessLoans.com, the combination of the two creates a legally binding situation for everyone involved.